-The best part of it is that while it might be interesting to talk about all of these different types of auto transport carriers, you’ll have our team here at Number 1 Auto Transport to help guide you by figuring out your best option.
-We’ll make sure you’re getting the safety, security, and cost savings you seek while knowing your vehicle is safe.
+The best part of it is that while it might be interesting to talk about all of these types of auto transport carriers, you’ll have our team here at Number 1 Auto Transport to help guide you by figuring out your best option.
+We’ll ensure you’re getting the safety, security, and cost savings you seek while knowing your vehicle is safe.
 Reach out to our team today!

 Open Transport Trucks

 Open to elements, these types of auto transport carriers are the most widely used, as they are inexpensive and efficient.
 They can be loaded up with most vehicles, thanks to being topless and lightweight.